-Online shopping is on the rise globally as governments implement stay-at-home orders or lockdowns due to the COVID-19 virus.
-This exponential growth of e-commerce is forcing businesses to find ways to make their operations more efficient and cost-effective.
+The exponential growth of e-commerce may have slowed, but the continued interest in last mile delivery is forcing businesses to find ways to make their operations more efficient and cost-effective.

 More consumers shopping online these days could mean higher profits for companies.
 But not all businesses can cater to large volumes of orders efficiently—especially without the right tools.
-A fleet management system is one technological solution that helps businesses manage dispatchers, drivers, and vehicles more effectively, reducing fleet delivery costs.
+A fleet management system is one technological solution that helps businesses manage dispatchers, drivers, and vehicles more effectively.
 But what, exactly, should businesses be looking for to find the best fleet management software for them?

 What Is Fleet Management Software?

-A fleet management solution is a tool designed to aid enterprises in managing their delivery fleets for optimal efficiency, performance, and costs.
+Fleet management solutions are designed to aid enterprises in managing their delivery fleets for optimal efficiency, performance, and costs.
 The right software should be able to manage and give visibility to all dispatchers, drivers, and vehicles within the fleet.

-For some businesses, this may mean managing their internal fleet, while others might be dealing with multiple outsourced fleets or various third-party contractors.
+For some businesses, this may mean managing their internal fleet.
+Others might be dealing with multiple outsourced fleets or various third-party contractors.
 A company has to choose a fleet management platform based on its own particular business needs.

 Choosing the Best Fleet Management Software for Your Company

-While companies should choose the best fleet management software for them based on their individual needs, there are some fleet management system features that businesses should keep in mind from the outset:
+Companies should choose the best fleet management software for them based on their individual needs.
+But there are some fleet management system features that businesses should keep in mind from the outset:

 Driver Management Intelligence

 A driver's role in last-mile deliveries can never be emphasized enough.
-Underperforming drivers, after all, can cause significant delays relative to delivery windows, jack up operating costs, and negatively affect customer experience.
-As such, businesses need a way to gain oversight on their drivers regardless of whether they are internal or are contractors or third-parties.
+Poorly performing drivers can cause significant delays, jack up operating costs, and negatively affect customer experience.
+As such, businesses need a way to gain oversight on their drivers regardless of whether they are internal or contractors.

 Software with driver management intelligence should have the following capabilities: